 To the OP: Looks great!
 I like the approach for modules, I've often wished Eagle had an easier way to achieve this =) A question though, it looks like there's only one ground source allowed?
 Or, can those properties be changed?
 I prefer to separate AGND from GND when I have both analog and digital interfaces to the outside world.

-> Using a solderless breadboard may add more noise, but it's much easier to assemble and correct mistakes.
+That's definitely not my experience.
+Using a solderless breadboard may add more noise, but it's much easier to assemble and correct mistakes.

 Noise isn't usually the major problem with breadboards, though it is an issue.
 The much more troubling issue and what makes breadboards useless for a large number of circuits are the parasitics from the connections.
 The stray capacitance and inductance can cause large problems and even outright oscillation of even relatively low frequency circuits.